 The prize was £500 worth of Joules clothing and a lifetime supply of Jude’s ice cream.

-Although it’s a relatively simple campaign, it was successful because it correctly targeted their audience with a fun seasonal task.
+Although it’s a relatively simple campaign, it was successful because it correctly targeted its audience with a fun seasonal task.

 8. Swizzles Photo and Video UGC Contest